fillip1984/locutus/README.md

   - [x] so it works on lock screen
   - [x] so it works with Now Playing on Apple Carplay
   - [x] so it works with Now playing on Apple watch
+- [x] add marquee effects on text that could expand and flow to a 2nd line
+  - [x] mini-player
+  - [x] player screen track name
+- [x] figure out how to show cover art in either square and book aspect ratios